 The Project Hope Assistance Fund is a way for you to give financial resources to defend the cause of the fatherless.
-We have partnered with Lifesong for Orphans to administer this fund, and you can give online or write a check to help families at Grace rescue orphans.
+We have partnered with Lifesong for Orphans to administer this fund, and you can give online or write a check to help families at Grace minister to orphans.

-You can also give to the Project Hope Assistance Fund by writing out a check made out to “Lifesong for Orphans” and then they write “Preference Project Hope Assistance Fund” on the memo line.
+You can also give to the Project Hope Assistance Fund by writing a check made out to “Lifesong for Orphans” and then writing “Preference Project Hope Assistance Fund” on the memo line.

 Project Hope has seen God do amazing things in our midst.
 Those of us who serve on the Project Hope leadership team get a unique perspective on the many ways that God is moving in families at Grace and around the world to “rehearse redemption’s story” through adoption and orphan care.
 We want to share that view with you in order that you will be reminded of your adoption into God’s family, encouraged to reflect God’s rescuing/welcoming love by caring for orphans and look forward to the day when the brokenness of our fallen world will be made right.

 The opportunity is wide, with 145 million orphans worldwide (UNICEF 2008), some of them as close as next door.
 We want to be a community that lives out the true religion that we are called to in caring for orphans and those in need because our Heavenly Father does.
 In grateful response to our adoption in Christ, Project Hope exists to consider the heart of God for the fatherless and how He calls the body of Christ to care for them in creative ways.